 Parents are required to sign in all medications.
+Medicine (prescription and over the counter) may not be sent in a child's backpack.
 Medication will be given to the child by the Head Start Staff at the scheduled time.
-It will be staff's responsibility to document the administration of the medication in the Medication Log (HEA 007) as well as on the Medical Administration Form (HEA 004, HEA 005).
+It will be staff's responsibility to document the administration of the medication in the Medication Log (HEA 007) as well as on the Medical Administration Form (HEA 004).
 All medications will be stored in a locked box and refrigerated if needed.
-The Head Start Health Coordinator will check the medication administration form periodically and be available for any question or concerns regarding the medication(s).
-The Head Start Health Coordinator has the discretion to reject, in a timely fashion, requests for administration of medications in school.
+The IVEDC Head Start Health Coordinator will check the medication administration form periodically and be available for any question or concerns regarding the medication(s).
+The IVEDC Head Start Health Coordinator has the discretion to reject, in a timely fashion, requests for administration of medications in school.
 (See Medication Authorization Form)